MABackoffice/fmi-crosscheck-tools/xc-scripts/WORKFLOW.md

 In 2017, it was decided to create a more distributed system for managing this data where each vendor would manage the data for their tools in distinct repositories separate from other vendors.
-In this way, each vendor had access and contorl over only their data and each repository could be of a more manageable size.
+In this way, each vendor had access and control over only their data and each repository could be of a more manageable size.

 Since the system was being "torn up", it was decided to make a few changes in